When you visit Perugia, Italy—the city where she was born well over a century ago—the vibrant spirit of Luisa Spagnoli still leaves an imprint today.

 - Her signature fashion brand, Luisa Spagnoli, sold in boutiques and specialty shops around the world.

-The made-for-Italian-TV film, Luisa Spagnoli, recounts the rags to riches true story of this remarkable woman.
+The made-for-Italian-TV film, Luisa Spagnoli, recounts the rags-to-riches true story of this remarkable woman.
 At the turn of the 20th century, when most women neither had the opportunity nor moxie to launch a business, she broke the mold with her abundant creativity, courage, and perseverance.

 Adapted from a book chapter, the trailblazer’s life story as told in this two-part miniseries, is also an engaging tale of passion and romance.

-Beginnings in Perugia
+Luisa Spagnola: Beginnings in Perugia

 When Luisa Spagnoli (nee Sargentini) was born in 1877, the city of Perugia (in the region of Umbria) was much smaller than it is today.
 We watch the young child wander the narrow streets and alleys of the city with her best friend, Ada, as they share their dreams for the future.